Gauging modulated symmetries: Kramers-Wannier dualities and non-invertible reflections: Outlook

 Using kinematic aspects to guide investigations into dynamical properties of models is fruitful, and our results provide such theoretical guidance.
 For instance, it would be interesting to use our results to study the dynamical consequences of the non-invertible KW self-dual symmetry for modulated symmetries.
 This non-invertible symmetry could appear at critical points between modulated symmetry preserving and symmetry breaking phases.
-Unlike in the non-modulated cases studied, the lattice translations are nontrivial in the IR due to the modulated symmetries.
+Unlike in the non-modulated cases studied, the lattice translations necessarily become nontrivial in the IR due to the modulated symmetries.
+Furthermore, the non-invertible reflection symmetry can be anomalous.
+For instance, this was shown to be possible for particular dipole symmetries in Ref.~\cite{CLW240605454}, and it would be interesting to systematically study this for more general modulated symmetries.
 Understanding how it characterizes gapped and gapless phases is an important follow-up that we leave for ongoing future work.